open-ce/open-ce/doc/README.build_env.md

 ## Conda environment files

-`build_env.py` also generates conda environments file based on the configuration selected for a build.
+`build_env.py` also generates conda environment files based on the configuration selected for a build.
 For e.g. if `build_env.py` is run for `tensorflow-env.yaml` and for python_versions `3.7`, build_type `cuda` and mpi_type being `openmpi`, then a conda environment file with name `open-ce-conda-env-py3.7-cuda-openmpi.yaml` gets